 R10.
-A Method of Study of the Ionosphere.
+A Proposal for the Use of Rockets for the Study of the Ionosphere.

 R11.
 A Nomographic Method for Both Prediction and Observation Correlation of Ionosphere Characteristics.

 R12.
-Ionospheric Variations.
+Short Time Variations in Ionospheric Characteristics.
 R13.
 Ionospheric and Radio Propagation Disturbances, October 1943 Through February 1945.

 R14.
 A Graphical Method for Calculating Ground Reflection Coefficients.

 R15.
 Predicted Limits for F2-layer Radio Transmission Throughout the Solar Cycle.

 R16.
-Predicted F2-layer Frequencies Throughout the Solar Cycle, for Summer, Winter, and Equinox Season
+Predicted F2-layer Frequencies Throughout the Solar Cycle, for Summer, Winter, and Equinox Season.

 R17.
 Japanese Ionospheric Data-1943.

 R18.
-Comparison of Geomagnetic Records and North Atlantic Radio Propagation Quality Figures-October

-1943 through May 1945.
+Comparison of Geomagnetic Records and North Atlantic Radio Propagation Quality Figures-October 1943 through May 1945.

 R19.
 Nomographic Predictions of F2-layer Frequencies Throughout the Solar Cycle, for June.
 R20.
 Nomographic Predictions of F2-layer Frequencies Throughout the Solar Cycle, for September.

 R21.
 Notes on the Preparation of Skip-Distance and MUF Charts for Use by Direction-Finder Stations.
 (For distances out to 4000 km.)

 R22.
 Nomographic Predictions of F2-layer Frequencies Throughout the Solar Cycle, for December.

 R23.
 Solar-Cycle Data for Correlation With Radio Propagation Phenomena.

 R24.
-Effect of Certain Equipment Characteristics on the Usefulness of a Navigation System.
+Relations Between Band Width, Pulse Shape and Usefulness of Pulses in the Loran System.
 R25.
 The Prediction of Solar Activity as a Basis for Predictions of Radio Propagation Phenomena.
 R26.
 The Ionosphere as a Measure of Solar Activity.

 R27.
 Relationships Between Radio Propagation Disturbance and Central Meridian Passage of Sunspots Grouped by Distance From Center of Disc.